HeviDevi/ExpressShopperPlus/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory and install dependencies with `npm install`.
 3. Set up your PostgreSQL database and update the `.env` file with your database name, user, and password.
-4. Use the shell command `psql -U username` and enter your password to log into your postgres.
+4. Use the shell command `psql -U <username>` and enter your password.
 5. Create the database by copying and pasting the schema onto the command line, then exit using `\q`
 6. Seed the database with initial data by running `node seeds index.js` in the command line.
 7. Start the server by running `node server.js` in the command line.
 Your application should now be running on `localhost:3000`.